EarthScope/rover/docs/maintenance.md

 * `rover compact --all --compact-mixed-types` - will merge and remove duplicate data without giving an eror if some duplicates are of differnt types (duplicates of differeing types will not be merged).

+## Ingest of Local Data

+* `rover ingest file.mseed` - will include a file from the local sysytem into the store.

+  Note that repeated use of this command with the same file will give [duplicated data]](./reliability.md).